Supreme Court of Norfolk Island: History

 Prior to 1960 almost all matters were heard by the Chief Magistrate who was also the Administrator.
 If there was a need for a judge then a person was appointed specifically for that purpose.
-The first such appointment was Ernest Docker, a judge of the District Court of NSW, who was appointed to hear the trial of Anne Christian who had been charged with infanticide.
-Before the judge arrived, Thomas Mollett had been charged with the attempted murder of his 18-month-old daughter.
+The first such appointment was Ernest Docker, a judge of the District Court of NSW, who was appointed in 1894 to hear the trial of Anne Christian who had been charged with infanticide.
+Days before the judge arrived, Thomas Mollett was charged with the attempted murder of his 18-month-old daughter, so both cases were tried.
 In 1908 Hugh Pollock, a Crown Prosecutor from Sydney, was appointed to hear the trial of J F Young for stealing a copper boiler, a relic of HMS Bounty.

 In 1935 Charles Nobbs sued the Administrator, Charles Pinney, for being wrongly removed as the President of the Executive Council in 1934.
 William Coyle, a judge of the District Court of NSW, was appointed to hear the case.

 The first person to have a standing appointment as a judge in Norfolk Island was ACT Supreme Court Judge, William Simpson in 1953.
 It is unclear whether he ever heard a case in Norfolk Island.